Skip to main content

 This post may contain affiliate links.
 Read our disclosure policy

-Air Fryer Taquitos Recipe
+Air Fryer Chicken Taquitos Recipe

 Cinco de Mayo is right around the corner, and nothing says celebration like the irresistible crunch of taquitos fresh from the air fryer.
 Imagine biting into a golden, crispy roll filled with tender chicken and tons of fresh flavors.
 These taquitos will definitely rock your socks off, and they’re a must to make for this Cinco de Mayo!
 This air fryer chicken taquitos recipe is amazing because you get all the goodness of traditional taquitos without the grease and mess that comes with deep frying!
-Whether you’re hosting a fiesta or just craving a quick, savory snack, these air fryer taquitos bring the perfect blend of authentic Mexican street food vibes and modern convenience straight to your kitchen.
+Whether you’re hosting a fiesta or just craving a quick, savory snack, these air fryer chicken taquitos bring the perfect blend of authentic Mexican street food vibes and modern convenience straight to your kitchen.

 Check out the video to follow along with all the steps on how to make super crisp and satisfying chicken taquitos in the air fryer!
 It would mean a lot to me if you could please subscribe to my YouTube channel, and don’t forget to hit the bell button to be notified when all my latest video recipes go live!
 Ready to elevate your snack game?
 Let’s get air frying!